How To Write A Book In 8 Steps

 Your book is nothing if it doesn’t have this - a central premise that sits at the heart of your book.
 Coming up with ideas can be hard; it may feel like everything has been done before, which it has, but NOT BY YOU.
 What is your unique take?

-During this step, I also brainstorm other ideas (read this post to see how I do that) with the aim of having a bank of ideas that could be sub plots or ideas for character.
+During this step, I also brainstorm other ideas with the aim of having a bank of ideas that could be sub plots or ideas for character.
 It’s a great document to have on those days when I’m lacking inspiration.

 STEP 3: CHARACTER

-This step is all about creating believable, relatable, likeable characters, even villains!
+This step is all about creating believable, relatable, likable characters, even villains!
 As a writer you must love your characters – if you don’t, your readers won’t either.
-If you’re writing non-fiction, the character could be you, but the same principle still applies – how do you make your character likeable?
+If you’re writing non-fiction, the character could be you, but the same principle still applies – how do you make your character likable?

 STEP 4: PLOT